macropygia/astro-image-processor/website/src/content/docs/component/background.md

 ### `src`

-Specifies the image to use.
+Sets the image to use.

 - Type: `string`
 - Required